 Can you describe the kinds of educational programs you will offer that will foster greater accessibility?

 Integral to deCordova’s new direction and forward momentum is its goal to connect visitors of all ages and backgrounds with contemporary sculpture and art through a comprehensive and innovative educational program that will range from a robust slate of visual and hands-on gallery learning and art making opportunities to a rethinking of how work is presented, interpreted, and explored.

 How will the Strategic Plan inform the School offerings?

-DeCordova is focusing its efforts on offering all visitors a robust and unique educational program which clearly connects with and supports the Park and Museum exhibition schedule.
-Therefore, deCordova is modifying the format of its current educational program to being inspired directly by the exhibition themes, exhibiting artists’ ideas and techniques, and the Museum’s unique setting.
-The current semester-based studio art making program is being transformed into a mission-focused set of offerings to include workshops, seminars, short class series, and readily available art making opportunities for visitors of all ages in a variety of media.
-In determining which programs to offer, the core question will be “How does this educational offering support our mission, and how does it make specific use of our exhibitions, Park, collection, or facility?”
-Changes are already underway, and it is anticipated that these new programs will be fully implemented by fall 2012.
+DeCordova is focusing its efforts on offering all visitors a robust and unique learning and engagement program which clearly connects with and supports the Park and Museum exhibition schedule.
+Therefore, deCordova is modifying the format of its current program to be inspired directly by the exhibition themes, exhibiting artists’ ideas and techniques, and the Museum’s unique setting.
+DeCordova's learning and engagement program is being transformed into a mission-focused set of offerings to include workshops, seminars, and readily available art making opportunities for visitors of all ages in a variety of media.
+In determining which programs to offer, the core question will be “How does this offering support our mission, and how does it make specific use of our exhibitions, Park, collection, or facility?”
+Changes are implemented and ongoing.